top of page

 We started out as a husband and wife team - many a year ago we were pleasantly surprised to find that we actually work really well together and have worked together for the last 9 years.
 Also, (very helpfully to our patients) we have complimentary skill sets.
 One a surgeon (who also enjoys medicine) the other a medic (who is also a dab hand at surgery).
 Between us we have most bases covered.

-As time moved on however The Grove Vets has become far more than the two of us.
+As time moved on however, The Grove Vets has become far more than just the two of us.
 We are a close knit family, all with our own little quirks and mini superpowers.
-Every one of us truly understanding what a responsibility it is to be trusted with looking after someones pet.
+Every one of us truly understanding what a responsibility it is to be trusted with looking after someones' pet.

 Our Vets